absorensen/numbers_go_brrrr/m2_concurrency/README.md

     a [hierarchical hash map][https://www.researchgate.net/publication/354065094_Practical_Spatial_Hash_Map_Updates]
     performed siginifcantly better for some types of algorithms on the GPU.

-Once you have the correct CPU based implementation, you should start asking yourself, where is this going to run and how is the memory accessed in order to accomplish what I want to do?
+Once you have the correct CPU-based implementation, you should start asking yourself, where is this going to run and how is the memory accessed in order to accomplish what I want to do?

 ## Here Be Dragons